Mimi's Organic Eats » Recipes » Cookies

 - Baking Powder: I use baking powder in these cookies.
 For more info on leavening agents, be sure to read my post the Difference Between Baking Soda and Baking Powder.

 - Spices: I use a mix of cozy spices and Mexican spices.
-I use organic ground cinnamon, nutmeg, chili powder, and cayenne for a beautiful balance of cozy and spice.
+I use organic ground cinnamon, nutmeg, chili powder, and cayenne pepper for a beautiful balance of cozy and spice.

 - Powdered Sugar: You’ll need organic powdered sugar for rolling the cookie dough in for the iconic crinkle cookie.